geoadmin/doc-tech/README.md

 1. Navigate to the `.releases/` folder in the project directory.
 2. Create a new file with the following naming convention: `YYYYMMDD.md` (e.g., `20250514.md`).
-3. Add the following front matter to the file:
+3. Add the following header to the file:

    ```markdown
    ---